George Kittle Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 - Kittle did not have a touchdown catch in that game against the Texans.

-- The 253.7 passing yards the Texans yield per game makes them the NFL's 18th-ranked pass defense this season.
+- The Texans have the NFL's 18th-ranked pass defense this season, allowing 253.7 yards per game through the air.

-- The Texans' defense is ninth in the league, allowing 1.4 passing touchdowns per game.
+- At 1.4 passing TDs conceded per game, the Texans defense is ranked ninth in the league.

 Recent Performances

-- Against the Titans last week, Kittle was targeted three times and racked up 21 yards on two receptions.
+- In last week's matchup with the Titans, Kittle caught two passes for 21 yards while being targeted three times.

-- Over his last three outings, Kittle has racked up 88.3 yards per game with one touchdown, hauling in 21 passes on 24 targets.
+- Over his last three games, Kittle racked up 21 catches on 24 targets and averaged 88.3 receiving yards with one touchdown.

 Kittle's San Francisco Teammates